laudv/bitboost/README.md

 ## Running from the Command Line

-Use the `bitboost` binary to run BitBoost from the command line:
+Use the `run_bitboost` binary to run BitBoost from the command line:

 ```